InRobots/InRobotslab/_pages/openings.md

 We are always looking for new group members with passion, talent, and grit!

-### Master projects
+### Phd and Master projects
-If you are interested in pursuing a Master degree at JLU, see [masterscust.oe](http://gd.cust.edu.cn/yjsyxk/yjszs/66543.htm#maker).
-We take master students if we get exceptional applicants (this usually means very good grades).
+If you are interested in pursuing a Phd or a Master degree at JLU, see [phdjlu.ai](https://sai.jlu.edu.cn/zsxx/bsyjs.htm) and [mastersjlu.ai](https://sai.jlu.edu.cn/zsxx/ssyjs.htm).
+We take phd and master students if we get exceptional applicants (this usually means very good grades).
 ### Bsc students for JLU students
 If you are a Bsc student at CUST looking for a Bsc opening project, contact me (or any group member) per email or stop by my office.